-Workers whose jobs require them to work on navigable waters or in areas close to them — such as ports and stations for boats, barges and ferries — receive special protections from work-related diseases and injuries under the Longshore and Harbor Workers’ Compensation Act.
-The workplace accident attorneys at Ginarte O’Dwyer Gonzalez Gallardo & Winograd understand how a work-related boat, barge or ferry injury can impact a worker and his or her family, and we are here to help.
+Workers whose jobs require them to work on navigable waters or in areas close to them — such as ports and stations for boats, barges, and ferries — receive special protections from work-related diseases and injuries under the Longshore and Harbor Workers’ Compensation Act.
+The workplace accident attorneys at Ginarte Gallardo Gonzalez Winograd L.L.P., understand how a work-related boat, barge or ferry injury can impact a worker and his or her family, and we are here to help.

 What Is the Longshore and Harbor Workers’ Compensation Act?